 Alumnae Relations Manager

-PRIMARY FUNCTION: Partners with the Director of Alumnae Relations in managing all aspects of the alumnae office including alumnae programming, stewardship, communications, and networking.
-Serves as an integral part of the Advancement/Alumnae Relations team in efforts to engage alumnae and increase their support of Harpeth Hall.
+PRIMARY FUNCTION: Partners with the Director of Alumnae Relations in managing all aspects of the alumnae office including alumnae programming, stewardship, communications, networking, and constituent management.
+Serves as an integral part of the Advancement/Alumnae Relations team in efforts to engage alumnae, strengthen their relationship with Harpeth Hall, increase their support of the school, and ensure the value that Harpeth Hall provides in the lives of our alumnae.

-REPORTS TO: Director of Alumnae Relations and the Director of Advancement
+REPORTS TO: Director of Alumnae Relations and Director of Advancement

-- Reunion Production: Partners with the Director of Alumnae Relations to plan and execute the annual Reunion program successfully.
-Serves as the point person for communicating with and training reunion class co-chairs.
+- Reunion Production: Partners with the Director of Alumnae Relations to plan and execute a successful annual Reunion.
+Serves as the point person for communicating with and training reunion class co-chairs and provides up to date attendance and class giving information.
 Produces accurate class lists, fresh orientation materials, segmented and personalized reunion correspondence and invitations.
-Seeks innovative and efficient systems for managing reunion registrations, and recruits, trains, and supervises student ambassadors.
-Staffs and troubleshoots all on-campus Reunion Weekend events.
+Seeks innovative and efficient systems for managing reunion registrations and supervises student ambassadors.
+Staffs all on-campus Reunion Weekend events.

 - Meeting Management: Collaborates in setting meeting agendas and activities for meetings of the Alumnae Association Board, the National Advisory Council, the Head’s Young Alumnae Council, HHConnectHER, and the Distinguished Alumna Selection Committee.
-Creates and delivers presentations at these meetings related to networking tools and opportunities.
+Coordinates meeting logistics and prepares meetings materials.
+Creates and delivers presentations as needed at these meetings related to networking tools and opportunities.

 - Class Ambassador Program Management: Participates in enhancing the size and impact of this program.
 Identifies, recruits, and supports alumnae who agree to serve as Class Ambassadors.

-- Regional Events Execution: Serves as a liaison for the Regional Honeybear Connecter program.
-Handles all regional event travel logistics.
-Designs and manages the regional event invitation and registration process.
+- Regional Events Execution: Supports regional event planning and hosting efforts.
 Provides constituent reports for the Head of School and other leaders attending the events.
 Periodically attends regional events.

-- Budget Tracking: Tracks revenues and expenditures within the Alumnae Relations budget.
-Responsible for vendor payments and registration fee reconciliation with the Business Office.
+- Budget Management: Tracks revenues and expenditures within the Alumnae Relations budget.
+Facilitates vendor payments and registration fee reconciliation with the Business Office.

 Blackbaud/Raiser’s Edge experience or similar database system preferred.
 Microsoft Office and Google Docs experience required.
-Knowledge and experience with website content management, Photoshop and/or other graphic design software is helpful.
-Social media skills essential.
+Website content management, Photoshop and/or other graphic design software, social media skills are helpful.

 Full-time, non-exempt position with some evenings, weekends, and early mornings required.

-Candidates should complete an online application and submit a letter of interest and resume.
+Candidates should complete an online application and submit a letter of interest, resume, and references at harpethhall.org.

 Joining Our Community